 So you have a nice, big, beautiful pork shoulder, but don't quite know what to do with it.
 This large, very cost-effective piece of meat is great for feeding a lot of people, or a family for many meals.
 It is also great for freezing, so eat some now and freeze the rest for later.

 When it comes to pork shoulder (A.K.A. pork butt), there are so many amazing ways to cook it.
-It can be smoked, cooked in an instant pot or pressure cooker, sous vide or even sliced into steaks and grilled.
+It can be smoked, cooked in an instant pot or pressure cooker, slow cooker for pulled pork, sous vide or even sliced into steaks and grilled.

 My go-to "set it and forget it" method is to slow roast the shoulder using a low-temperature oven.
-A digital probe thermometer is the secret to not having to stress or even open the oven until it's actually done cooking.
+A digital probe thermometer is essential to not having to stress or even open the oven until it's actually done cooking.
 Applying a garlic-and-herb marinade paste the night before really infuses those flavors deep into the meat, but doing it an hour or two before while the meat comes to temperature (tempers) is just fine, too.
-Especially since it will be roasting in the oven for so long.
+Especially since it will be roasting for such a long time.

 Once you have it cooked, there are virtually endless uses for this succulent pork.
 From slicing and eating like a holiday roast to shredding and crisping up in a pan for tacos, enchiladas, or salads, and everything in between.
 Even eat it for breakfast, as pork and eggs -- might be even better than bacon.
 Maybe. 😉